ekjotkaursault/digital_framework/README.md

 -----------------------------------------------------------------------------
 **External Resources Used**
 that were used for my learning, I didnot copy and paste the code, instead i used them for my understanding and learning.
-These are the websites which enhanced my knowledge of **Flutter with usage of AWS as a bucket storage.**
+These are the websites which enhanced my knowledge of **Flutter with usage of AWS as a bucket storage.** But as Flutter was a new subject, sometimes i utilised in-built copilot to find out errors and missing code.

 **Flutter Image Widget Documentation** https://api.flutter.dev/flutter/widgets/Image-class.html